-2.3.5.8 Dublin City Council Climate Change Action Plan 2019 - 2024
+3.7.5 Dublin City Council Climate Change Action Plan 2019 - 2024

-DCC's Climate Change Action Plan (DCC 2019) was adopted in May 2020.
-A SEA, AA and NIS were produced as part of the plan.
+DCC's Climate Change Action Plan 2019 - 2024 (hereafter referred to as the DCC Climate Change Action Plan) (DCC 2019) was adopted in May 2020.
+A SEA and AA were produced as part of the DCC Climate Change Action Plan.

-This Plan is a collaborative response to the impact that climate change is having on the Dublin Region, and DCC's commitment to lead by example in tackling this global issue.
-DCC's Climate Change Action Plan is unique to its functional area and contains 219 actions that cover five key areas - Energy and Buildings, Transport, Flood Resilience, Nature-Based Solutions and Resource Management (waste and water).
+The DCC Climate Change Action Plan is a collaborative response to the impact that climate change is having on the Dublin Region, and DCC's commitment to lead by example in tackling this global issue.
+The DCC Climate Change Action Plan contains 219 actions that cover five key areas; Energy and Buildings, Transport, Flood Resilience, Nature-Based Solutions and Resource Management (waste and water).
 There are four key targets:

 - 5. 33% better energy use by the Council by 2020. - 6.
-40% reduction in the Council's greenhouse gas emissions by 2030. - 7.
-To make Dublin a climate resilient region, by reducing the impacts of future (and current) climate change-related events. - 8.
+40% reduction in the Council's greenhouse gas emissions by 2030.

+- 7. To make Dublin a climate resilient region, by reducing the impacts of future (and current) climate change-related events. - 8.
 To actively engage and inform citizens on climate change.

-DCC's Climate Change Action Plan focuses on the sustainable transport measure to reduce pollutants and to achieve modal shift from private car to public transport.
-One of the Public Transport actions number T22 is specifically related to the Proposed Scheme; 'DCC to liaise with NTA on BusConnects programme'
+The DCC Climate Change Action Plan focuses on the sustainable transport measures to reduce pollutants and to achieve modal shift from private car to public transport.
+One of the Public Transport actions, number T22, is specifically related to the Proposed Scheme in terms of DCC liaising with the NTA on the BusConnects Programme.

-The Proposed Scheme through the provision of enhanced public transport infrastructure will help to achieve DCC's targets as set out in the Climate Action Plan.
+The Proposed Scheme, through the provision of enhanced public transport infrastructure, will help to achieve DCC's targets as set out in the DCC Climate Change Action Plan.